devspace-sh/devspace/docs/pages/cli/image-building/configuration/build-options.md

 ## `buildArgs`
-The `buildArgs` option expects an array of strings representing values for the `--build-arg` flag used for `docker` or `kaniko` build commands.
+The `buildArgs` option expects a map of buildArgs representing values for the `--build-arg` flag used for `docker` or `kaniko` build commands.

 #### Example: Defining Build Args for Docker
 ```yaml